Beach: Expansion around the world

 The development of the seaside resort abroad was stimulated by the well-developed English love of the beach.
 The French Riviera alongside the Mediterranean had already become a popular destination for the British upper class by the end of the 18th century.
 In 1864, the first railway to Nice was completed, making the Riviera accessible to visitors from all over Europe.
 By 1874, residents of foreign enclaves in Nice, most of whom were British, numbered 25,000.
 The coastline became renowned for attracting the royalty of Europe, including Queen Victoria and King Edward VII.

 Continental European attitudes towards gambling and nakedness tended to be more lax than in Britain, so British and French entrepreneurs were quick to exploit the possibilities.
 In 1863, Charles III, Prince of Monaco, and François Blanc, a French businessman, arranged for steamships and carriages to take visitors from Nice to Monaco, where large luxury hotels, gardens and casinos were built.
-The place was renamed Monte Carlo.
+This area of Monaco was then renamed Monte Carlo after prince Charles III.

 Commercial sea bathing spread to the United States and parts of the British Empire by the end of the 19th century.
 The first public beach in the United States was Revere Beach, which opened in 1896.
 During that same time, Henry Flagler developed the Florida East Coast Railway, which linked the coastal sea resorts developing at St. Augustine, FL and Miami Beach, FL, to winter travelers from the northern United States and Canada on the East Coast Railway.
 By the early 20th century surfing was developed in Hawaii and Australia; it spread to southern California by the early 1960s.
 By the 1970s cheap and affordable air travel led to the growth of a truly global tourism market which benefited areas such as the Mediterranean, Australia, South Africa, and the coastal Sun Belt regions of the United States.